unelmacoin/unelma-browser/README.md

 # Unelma Browser

-A simple Unelma Browser (UB) - browser based on Chromium open-source project that aims to build a safer, faster and more stable experience without sending any data to big corporate giants.
+A simple Unelma Browser (UB) - browser based on Electron open-source project that aims to build a safer, faster and more stable experience without sending any data to big corporate giants.

 # Distribution